-Following negotiations with the Company, the Trustee agreed to reduce investment risk and the Trustee entered into a buy-in policy with Scottish Widows during March 2018.
+Following consultation with the Company, the Trustee agreed to reduce investment risk and the Trustee entered into a buy-in policy with Scottish Widows during March 2018.
 This policy remains an asset of the Scheme and, at inception, was valued at c. £50m.
-As the buy-in policy held by the Trustee is an illiquid asset which will be held until the windup of the Scheme, this has been excluded from the target asset allocation strategy outlined below.